saturn-orbiter/tidying-data/CodeBook.md

 # Code Book
 ## Overview
-In this project entitled "Getting and Cleaning Data", it is get data from a study of wearable computing, tidy it, and make summaries from cleaned data.
+In this project entitled "Getting and Cleaning Data", it is required to get data from a study of wearable computing, tidy it, and make summaries from tidy data.
 See reference below for the study [1].

 ## The Original Dataset

 The original dataset is downloaded from the following link: